 The Quick Fix…

 If your flooring has already been exposed to excessive moisture it can be a difficult problem to remedy.
 If the flooring has swelled, you can attempt to cut the wood down on the edges of the room so the wood fits snug back in place.
-However, in most cases, it is advised that you simple purchase new flooring.
+However, in most cases, it is advised that you simply purchase new flooring.

-In the case of solid hard wood, squeaking can occur if there are loose nails present in the flooring.
+In the case of solid hardwood, squeaking can occur if there are loose nails present in the flooring.
 Loose nails can occur for a range of reasons, the simplest being through constant use.
 As the nails loosen, gaps begin to appear between the flooring and sub-floor, creating squeaks.
 Fortunately, the solution is very simple.

 The Quick Fix…